gabrielemariotti/cardslib/doc/HEADER.md

         //Add Header to card
         card.addCardHeader(header);

-        //This provide a simple (and useless) expand area CardExpand expand = new CardExpand(getContext());
+        //This provides a simple (and useless) expand area CardExpand expand = new CardExpand(getContext());

         //Set inner title in Expand Area